Monday. My new yoga regimes continues

 ‘What don’t you understand?’

-‘Why is he allowed to travel 200 miles to Durham, but you don’t want me to go 200 yards to Sainsbury’s?’
+‘Why is he allowed to travel 200 miles to Durham but you don’t want me to go 200 yards to the local Sainsbury’s?’

 In fact, we spent the first weeks of lock down enforcing really strict rules: separate rooms, separate crockery and cutlery, eating apart etc. Our daughter stayed lock down in Cardiff rather than travel home to be with us during the pandemic because we thought we were helping the NHS.

-Maybe, we were too rigid?
-Maybe, we should have used reasonable discretion and allowed her and ourselves out more.
-I start to wonder if it was actually cruel to be so strict, especially to her?
-A guilt seeps into my gut, like bile.
+Maybe we were too rigid?
+Maybe we should have used so called ‘reasonable discretion’ and allowed her and ourselves out more.
+I wonder if it was cruel to be so strict especially to her?
+A guilt seeps into my gut like bile.

 ‘Is the lock down over then?’ she asks.